OXID-eSales/vat-tbe-services-documentation/configuration.rst

 |procedure|

-In unserem folgenden Beispiel stellen Sie die Kompatibilität für das Zahlungsmodul :productname:`PayPal` sicher.
+In our following example, you will ensure compatibility for the :productname:`PayPal` payment module.

-1. Wählen Sie :menuselection:`Erweiterungen --> Module`.
+1. Choose :menuselection:`Extensions --> Modules`.
 #.
-Wählen Sie das Zahlungsmodul, in unserem Beispiel :productname:`PayPal`.
+Choose the payment module, in our example :productname:`PayPal`.
 #.
-Stellen Sie sicher, dass die Checkout-Seite angezeigt wird.
+Make sure that the checkout page is displayed.
    |br|
-   Dazu deaktivieren Sie in unserem Beispiel (für :productname:`PayPal`) auf der Registerkarte :guilabel:`Einstell.` das Kontrollkästchen :guilabel:`Bestellung nach PayPal Checkout abschließen` (:ref:`oxdakb06`, Pos.
-1).
+   To do this, in our example (for :productname:`PayPal`) on the :guilabel:`Settings` tab, uncheck the :guilabel:`Complete order after PayPal checkout` checkbox (:ref:`oxdakb06`, item 1).
    |br|
-   Ergebnis: Die Schnellkauf-Funktion ist abgeschaltet, Bestellungen werden nicht durch den Zahlungsdienstleister sofort abgeschlossen, sondern der Kunde landet auf der Checkout-Seite, und der Kunde muss die Bestellung mit der korrekt bestimmten Mehrwertsteuer bestätigen.
+   Result: The quick purchase feature is disabled, orders are not completed immediately by the payment processor, but the customer lands on the checkout page, and the customer has to confirm the order with the correctly determined VAT.
    |br|
-   Weitere Informationen finden Sie in der Dokumentation Ihres Zahlungsmoduls.
+   For more information, see your payment module documentation.
 #.
-Wenn Ihr Zahlungsmodul es nicht zulässt, die Schnellkauf-Funktion abzuschalten, dann deaktivieren Sie das Zahlungsmodul für die elektronischen Artikel.
+If your payment module does not allow you to disable the quick purchase feature, disable the payment module for the electronic items.

-.. todo: #SB: PayPal Plus: eine Doku: Heike fragen: wer ist Prod-Manager -> gute Frage, #SB fragen :D. Ansonsten interessant, sollte man mal ausprobieren, ob das wirklich mit dem bisherigen PayPal-Modul mit shop 6.5.x noch so funktioniert.
-Und was ist dann mit checkout über GraphQL?
+.. todo: #SB: PayPal Plus: a doc: HR ask: who is prod manager -> good question, #SB ask :D. Otherwise interesting, should try if this really still works with the previous PayPal module with store 6.5.x like this.
+And what about checkout via GraphQL then?
-.. todo: #tbd: Bild neu machen
+.. todo: #tbd: redo image DE & EN

 .. _oxdakb06:

 .. figure:: /media/screenshots/oxdakb06.png
    :width: 650
-   :alt: Schnellkauf-Funktion des Moduls abschalten
+   :alt: Disabling the quick purchase function of the PayPal module

-   Abb.: Schnellkauf-Funktion des Moduls :productname:`PayPal` abschalten
+   Fig.: Disabling the quick purchase function of the :productname:`PayPal` module

 ..
 Intern: oxdakb, Status: